 Sally: My takeaway is, my advice would be to get on Instagram and follow there.
 Be near divergent community on Instagram, I learned so much from Instagram.
 I mean, I knew I knew about neuro diversity.
 I knew the term obviously, that's where the name came in.
 But I didn't actually know that there was a whole movement.
 I didn't know it was a movement.
 I didn't know it was like a paradigm shift.
 I just knew you're on university to people with differently wired brains.
 Um, but I didn't know it was something that people could agree or not agree to.
 I just thought it was and that that was just how it should be really, yes.
 But I learned so much from the Instagram community, and I'm still making mistakes this day.
 It's a community community that is actually easily offended, and rightly so.
 Because I've been misunderstood so much.
 And you can only learn from your mistakes.
 And I learned from reading and everything, but when I do make an error, then of course, I, I changed my wording and my phrasing, and, um, you know, there is so much knowledge to be had from the people who actually are autistic and have Tourette's and bipolar and dyslexia and ADHD, we have to listen to those voices.
 And those voices are easily accessible on Instagram.
 So I suggest everyone wants to go to know more, go to Instagram, follow some accounts, start reading, maybe hold off on the comments for a little bit.
 Just get to know these people in this world because they're so interesting.
 And there's a lot, a lot to learn.

 Danielle: I completely agree with that.
 I have been so overwhelmingly pleased with diverse folks on Instagram and all the education they offer.
 And although people do get offended, I don't feel like they're pretty, at least for me particularly hard to offend.
 Like, it was also so many just like any community, so many differing opinions on certain things.
 And so, yeah, there's just so much to learn.
 It's It is such a great community.
-It's a really good, really good lagers,
+It's a really good, really good resource.

 Sally: It's it's huge.
 Yeah, it's great resource.